wernerglinka/mstart/README.md

 This starter is a work in  progress.
 Eventually, it will include a blog setup as well.
 Suggestions for functionality are welcome.

 Currently, this starter uses a navigation that is defined in `src/data/navigation.yml`.
-The site uses [HighwayJS](https://github.com/Dogstudio/highway) to animate page transitions.
+The site uses [HighwayJS](https://github.com/Dogstudio/highway) to animate page transitions and [Quicklink](https://github.com/GoogleChromeLabs/quicklink) to prefetch pagelinks.

 ## Build Process